ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center
             :scale: 50

-        - Select the quizzes for being exported in the Export Column.
+        - Select the quizzes for being exported in the Export column.

         - The Export button |ExportButton| will download the quiz in a JSON file.

 Resolve a Quiz Exercise
 --------

-    - If a quiz exercise is available on the Artemis Homepage as a current exercise, it will be possible to see it in the course overview or inside the course where it belongs.
+    - If a quiz exercise is available on the Artemis home page as a current exercise, it will be possible to see it in the course overview or inside the course where it belongs.

         .. figure:: quiz/current-quiz-exercise.png
             :align: center